Topics Blockchain

 Consensus mechanism improvements

-Other performance-focused consensus mechanisms, such as delegated proof of stake (DPoS), used in networks like TRON (TRX), and proof of history (PoH), used by Solana (SOL), further optimize block production and scalability.
-These alternatives prioritize higher transaction capacity, making them attractive for applications that require real-time or near–real time performance.
+Other performance-focused consensus mechanisms — such as delegated proof of stake (DPoS), used in networks like TRON (TRX), and proof of history (PoH), used by Solana (SOL) — further optimize block production and scalability.
+These alternatives prioritize higher transaction capacity, making them attractive for applications that require real-time or near–real-time performance.

 Segregated Witness (SegWit)

-Layer 2 solutions
+Layer 2s and modular solutions

 Sidechains

 Sidechains enable experimentation with different consensus models, block sizes or application-specific logic without affecting the stability of the main chain.
 They can process transactions more quickly and at a lower cost, then commit final results to the primary blockchain.
+Sidechains can often enable even greater scalability than rollups.

 Rollups